llauren/puppet/modules/puppetserver/README.md

 ### Beginning with puppetserver

-Assign the class `puppetserver` to the puppet servers.
+Assign the class `puppetserver` to the puppet server.
 Huzzah!

 ## Usage